 Is there a niche role in the fashion industry that suits you?

-Creative The UK’s fashion sector is a huge employer with a dynamic range of roles, explains the head of the British Fashion Council.
+Creative careers The UK’s fashion sector is a huge employer with a dynamic range of roles, explains the head of the British Fashion Council.

 “British fashion is a dynamic and diverse presence on the world stage,” says Caroline Rush, Chief Executive at the British Fashion Council (BFC).
 “We’ve got incredible colleges that attract great talent, and we encourage the best and brightest from all different areas and disciplines to join a sector that brings £28 billion into our economy.”